Skip to main content

 The rotation of a merry-go-round is an example of a pure rotation and rotation of tires of a car rolling on a straight road is an example of a rolling motion.

 In pure rotation, the axis of rotation remains fixed in space.
 In a rolling motion, the axis moves with the rolling object, but the orientation of the axis does not change.
 Both of these types of rotation are called fixed-axis rotation.
-Contrast this to the rotation of a ar tire as the car rounds a bend - the direction of axis also changes there.
+Contrast these to the rotation of a car tire as the car rounds a bend - the direction of axis now changes, hence not a fixed-axis rotation.
 We will cover non-fixed axis rotation in another chapter.